CCMS-UCSD/GNPSDocumentation/docs/gc-ms-data-processing-MZmine2.md

 ### Uploading the files to GNPS and run a the GC-MS workflow
 Please refer to the following page for more information on the [GC-GNPS workflow](gc-ms-library-molecular-network.md).

+### Kovats RI marker file in MZmine
+MZmine (version 2.52 and later) also offers the extraction of Kovats RI markers into the GNPS GC-MS file format.

+See [tutorial video](https://youtu.be/XodHMJcuwnk) on Kovats RI marker file creation within MZmine.

 ## Page contributors